 Instructions

-- Grind the coconut with one shallot and little water to a very fine paste.
+- Grind the coconut with one shallot , spices and little water to a very fine paste.

-- Take a deep bottomed pan and boil the tamarind extract with the ginger, green chilies, shallots, and tomatoes with a little water.
+- Take a deep-bottomed pan and boil the ginger, green chilies, shallots, and tomatoes with a little water.
+Add a little tamarind extract if you like.

 - Add salt and spices turmeric and chilly powder to it.

-- Once the raw taste of the tamarind is gone, add the shrimp and cook till it is done.
+- Add the shrimp and cook till it is done.

 - Add curry leaves and boil for 2 more mins.